Writing an outline for your essay requires you to come up creative ways of structuring your ideas.

 - Ensure journal articles that you use for your paper have been peer-reviewed.

-- Get help from a subject specialist or librarian.
+- Ask for help from a subject specialist or librarian.